The Riveting Story of the Federal City and the Men Who Built It

 In these pages, as in Last Train to Paradise and Meet You in Hell, master storyteller Les Standiford once again tells a compelling, uniquely American story of hubris and achievement, with a man of epic ambition at its center.
 Utterly absorbing and scrupulously researched, Washington Burning offers a fresh perspective on the birth of not just a city, but a nation.

-LES STANDIFORD is the author of the critically acclaimed Last Train to Paradise, Meet You in Hell, and Washington Burning, as well as ten novels.
-Recipient of the Frank O’Connor Award for Short Fiction, he is director of the Creative… More about Les Standiford
+Les Standiford is the author of the critically acclaimed Last Train to Paradise, Meet You in Hell, and Washington Burning, as well as several novels.
+Recipient of the Frank O’Connor Award for Short Fiction, he is Founding Director of the Creative Writing Program at… More about Les Standiford

 Ebook | $11.99